 We note that the problem of evaluating and plotting relative quality of two sets of mapping-quality predictions is not specifically addressed in past studies.
-ROC-like plots are used for the related task of comparing aligners^{4,5}, where the axes represent false and true positives and a line follows points corresponding to increasingly permissive mapping-quality thresholds.
+ROC-like plots are used for the related task of comparing aligners [4, 5], where the axes represent false and true positives and a line follows points corresponding to increasingly permissive mapping-quality thresholds.
 But the two-dimensionality of these plots makes it hard to find comparable points, points on two curves where the threshold allows same number of alignments.
 A similar problem exists for comparisons examining particular thresholds (≥ 10 , ≥ 20 , etc); for two sets of predictions the thresholds might allow very different numbers of alignments, impeding interpretation.
-CID and CSED plots are inspired by Accuracy versus Drop Rate (ADR) plots24 and are related to ROC-like plots, except: (a) two separate lines are represented more concisely as a single line showing the difference, and (b) at a given horizontal point, thresholds allowing the same number of alignments
+CID and CSED plots are inspired by Accuracy versus Drop Rate (ADR) plots [21] and are related to ROC-like plots, except: (a) two lines are represented more concisely as a single line giving the difference, and (b) at a given horizontal point, we are comparing thresholds that allow the same number of alignments (the same "drop rate").

-(having the same "drop rate") are compared.

-3.1.3 Simulation experiments.
+Simulation experiments.